 Muir Beach is on the "1,000 places to see before you die" list because of it's romance-novel-like crescent beach and amazing views.
 Home to only one commercial establishment, the adored Pelican Inn, residents of architecturally significant homes enjoy cool temperatures, tons of privacy and exceptional backyard hiking trails.

-Olema has claim to the epicenter of the great 1906 San Fransisco earthquake.
-Here you will find the Bear Valley Visitor Center a few shops, two restaurants, a lodge, several bed and breakfasts, and a large campground.
+Olema has claim to the epicenter of the great 1906 San Francisco earthquake.
+Here you'll find the Bear Valley Visitor Center a few shops, two restaurants, a lodge, several bed and breakfast establishments and a large campground.

 Point Reyes Station is the essence of West Marin with it's Saturday farmers market, bookstores, eclectic gift shops, a cheese factory right in town and wonderful restaurants serving very local fare from the surrounding farms.
 It's the largest town in West Marin with a population of a little less than 1,000 full-time residents and many more vacationers.
 The majestic drive out to the Point Reyes lighthouse is dotted with Tule Elk and historic farms.

 Stinson Beach is my happy place.
-You will find me here in the late afternoons just about any time of year walking the three-mile stretch of sand picking up shells and savoring my heaping $2 bag of piping hot shoestring fries from the takeout window.
-The most popular summer destination for swimming, picnics and sunbathing includes a one-block town with relaxing seafood restaurants and one of my favorite old-time bookstores.
+You'll find me here in the late afternoons, ain all seasons, walking the three-mile stretch of sand collecting seashells and savoring a heaping $2 bag of piping hot shoestring fries from the takeout window.
+This popular summer destination for swimming, picnics and sunbathing includes a one-block town with patio seating at seafood restaurants and one of my favorite old-time bookstores.

 Tomales & Fallon still hold historic charm with Queen Anne cottages and frontier era Victoria storefront facades.
 The Catholic Church was built in 1860 and the general store still sells the gamut of small town needs.